Is Mazatlan Safe? An Honest Guide for Expats (2026)

 The Bottom Line

-Mazatlan is a safe city for expats who exercise normal urban caution.
-It is not a war zone, and the areas where foreigners live are genuinely pleasant and secure.
-The thousands of expats who have chosen to make Mazatlan home are not reckless — they've made an informed decision that the lifestyle, cost, and climate more than offset any risk.
+Mazatlan is a safe city for expats who use normal urban caution.
+The neighborhoods where foreigners live are pleasant and secure.
+The thousands of people who've chosen to make Mazatlan home aren't reckless - they weighed the lifestyle, cost, and climate against the risk and decided it was worth it.

 The biggest danger for most expats in Mazatlan is probably sunburn.

 Want an honest conversation about specific neighborhoods and what living there is really like?
-Our local agents can connect you with current expat residents who'll give you the unfiltered perspective.
+Our local agents can connect you with current expat residents who'll give you the unfiltered version.

 Get the Free Mazatlan Relocation Checklist